kr-g/smog/README.md

 anyway `smog` tracks the different file locations on the hard drive with the database-index.

-for organizing different scan runs, or groups of related data, `smog` can add media files to collections. in addition it is also possible to `hashtag` media files.
+for organizing different scan runs, or groups of related data, `smog` can add media files to collections. a media file can be grouped in more than one collection without duplicating the used space on the harddrive since this is stored only in the database-index. in addition it is also possible to `hashtag` media files.

 if a media contains xmp exif and gps location data this is extracted to a